 |10.2.1||Proportion of people living below 50% of median income|

 Over time, progress towards reducing this rate has been made in about two-thirds of countries.
-Although rates are highest in Latin American and the Caribbean, this is one of the regions which has made most progress over the last years according to the UN.
+Although rates are highest in Latin America and the Caribbean, this is one of the regions which has made the most progress over the last years according to the UN.

 In Europe and Northern America, less than half of the countries have managed to reduce the relative income poverty rate.

 Ensure equal opportunity and reduce inequalities of outcome, including by eliminating discriminatory laws, policies and practices and promoting appropriate legislation, policies and action in this regard